This article has links to products and services we love, which we may make commission from.

 - You’re My Butter Half at 2000 E Martin Luther King Jr Blvd (Alamo St.)

-Back at South Congress, you’ll see a large gathering at the end of a shop – this is the ‘I Love You So Much’ wall.
+Back at South Congress, you’ll see a large gathering at the end of a shop – the ‘I Love You So Much’ wall (1300 S Congress Ave).

 As the story goes, the artist spray painted the message, I love you so much, on her girlfriend’s shop wall after they broke up.